Laragear/EmailLogin/README.md

         'mailer' => null,
         'connection' => null,
         'queue' => null,
-        'view' => 'laragear::email-login.mail.login',
+        'markdown' => 'laragear::email-login.mail.login',
     ],
 ];
 ```

 This specifies which mail driver to use to send the login email, and the queue connection and name that will receive it.
 When `null`, it will fall back to the application default, which is usually `smtp`.

-This also sets the default view to use to create the email.
+This also sets the default view to use to create the email, which [uses Markdown](https://laravel.com/docs/11.x/mail#markdown-mailables).

 ## Laravel Octane Compatibility